bckohan/django-routines/doc/source/index.rst

 :big:`Settings`

-The :class:`~django_routines.ManagementCommand` dataclass, :func:`~django_routines.routine` and
+The :class:`~django-routines.ManagementCommand` dataclass, :func:`~django-routines.routine` and
-:func:`~django_routines.command` helper functions in the example above make it easier for us to work with the native configuration format which is a dictionary structure defined in the ``DJANGO_ROUTINES`` setting attribute.
+:func:`~django-routines.command` helper functions in the example above make it easier for us to work with the native configuration format which is a dictionary structure defined in the :setting:`DJANGO-ROUTINES` setting attribute.
 For example the above configuration is equivalent to:

 .. literalinclude:: ../../examples/readme_dict.py
     :caption: settings.py